 We are uncertain about the timing and amount of future earnings.
-We anticipate increasing our unrecognized tax benefits during 2007 related to certain tax credits.
+We anticipate increasing our unrecognized tax benefits during 2008 related to net operating losses for tax purposes and certain tax credits.
 While the increase cannot be estimated at this time, such increase in unrecognized tax benefits would be entirely offset by a change in the valuation allowance and therefore would not have a material effect on our financial statements.
-We classify interest and penalties, recognized pursuant to Interpretation 48 as interest expense.
-There were no interest or penalties related to unrecognized tax benefits accrued at December 31, 2006 and March 31, 2007 or expensed in the three month period ended March 31, 2007.